Data ethics: 5 golden principles for responsible AI

 When designing AI applications, organizations should always respect the principle of privacy by design, as well as constitutional human rights.
 The 23 Asimolar principles are a good starting point.
 The transparency and integrity of algorithms remain key points.
 Although some people are advocating for an algorithm watchdog, an overseeing body with far-reaching authority, that seems like a bridge too far as of yet.
 Meanwhile, various advisory bodies are working on a seal of quality for the development and responsible use of algorithms.
 Perhaps accountants can play a role by signing so-called control statements, like they already do for annual reports.

-Ethical principle 4: AI is in service of mankind, not vice versa
+Ethical principle 4: AI is in service of mankind, not the other way around

-It’s essential that people remain in control of AI, and not vice versa.
+It’s essential that people remain in control of AI, and not the other way around.
 At all times, people should be able to choose whether and how they want to hand over part of their decision-making ability to an AI system, and which goals they want to achieve in doing so.
 It’s about maintaining autonomy, the power to decide.
 The risk with self-learning systems (machine learning) and neural networks (deep learning) is that the decision-making power of computers will undermine human autonomy.

 Ethics in life and death decisions